scnoder/MetaCLIP-BeyondAI-Research/README.md

 - The dataset is heavily imbalanced — approximately 73.3% of images are Grade 0 (No DR)

 ### License
-MIT License — see dataset page for full terms.
+MIT License (see the dataset page for full terms)

 ---